janakivarsha04-bit/Customer_Behavior_Analysis/README.md

 The dataset contains customer shopping information such as:

-Customer details
+1)Customer details

-Product categories
+2)Product categories

-Purchase amounts
+3)Purchase amounts

-Payment methods
+4)Payment methods

-Shopping frequency
+5)Shopping frequency

-Customer ratings and preferences
+6)Customer ratings and preferences

 The dataset was cleaned and transformed for accurate analysis and reporting.